elsantiF/orbis/docs/guide.md

 Composites are a way to define a 'class' that is composed by other classes.

+> [!WARNING]
-> :warning: Composites may be unified with classes, with the keyword 'use'
+> Composites may be unified with classes, with the keyword 'use'

 ```ts
 class Drawable {